top of page

 Simplifying for Greater Fun

-Incorporating Miller's Law into game design provides valuable insights into how to make RPGs more enjoyable and accessible.
-By recognizing the cognitive limitations of players, designers can simplify game systems to reduce cognitive overload, streamline decision-making, and ensure that players remain engaged and immersed in the experience.
+Incorporating Miller's Law into game design offers valuable insights for making RPGs more enjoyable and accessible.
+By understanding players’ cognitive limitations, you can simplify game systems to minimize cognitive overload, streamline decision-making, and keep players engaged and immersed in the experience.

-The key takeaway for game designers is that less can often be more.
-By reducing the number of mechanics players need to track at any given moment, offering manageable choices, and organizing information into digestible chunks, designers can create RPGs that not only follow cognitive principles but also enhance the fun factor of the game.
+The key to remember is that sometimes less is more.
+By reducing the number of mechanics players need to track at any given time, offering manageable choices, and organizing information into digestible chunks, you can enhance the fun factor of RPGs while adhering to cognitive principles.